What Is an AI Co-Founder? (Honest Answer for Solo Founders in 2026)

 You need one if you're a solo founder trying to run multiple systems simultaneously without burning out.

 Here's the honest version: most people don't "need" one in the sense that they could survive without it.
 But survival and growth are different things.
-If you're solo and you want to run content + operations + product at the same time, you either need capital to hire people or you need a system that replaces some of those people.
+If you're solo and you want to run content, operations, and product at the same time, you either need capital to hire people or you need a system that replaces some of those people.

 An AI co-founder is that system.